code4sac/bikeandwalk/INSTALL.md

 `(env)app.bikeandwalk.org $ python setup.py`

+This will create two directories and three files.

+1. A directory named `instance` containing a file named `settings.conf`
+2. A directory named `apache` containing a file named `bikeandwalk.wsgi`
+3. An empty file named `bikeandwalk.sqlite` which will serve as your datafile

-This will create a directory named `instance` containing a file named `settings.conf` which you will use to set some of the configuration options for the app.
+You will use these files to set some of the configuration options for the app.

+####Settings.conf
 At a minimum you will need to set the location for the database file by un-commenting and changing the values for: